smalos/nuBuilder4-Code-Library/edit_record_navigator/README.md

 This will allow the user to cycle through the records being returned from the Browse Screen.

+_Note_: This is limited to the records that are shown on the current Browse page.

 <p align="left">
   <img src="screenshots/edit_record_navigator.gif">
 </p>